mat-shepherd/ci-pp1-nurture-seo/README.md

 - Sales managers of medium to large-sized businesses in the UK, Ireland and North America

 ### User Requirements and Expectations
-- An intuitive and easy to locate navigation system regardless of screen size
+- An intuitive and easy-to-locate navigation system regardless of screen size
 - Ability to quickly find relevant information on the business and its services
 - Quick and easy ways to contact the business
 - A visually appealing and intuitively structured website that works well and is easy to read on all screen sizes